MicrosoftDocs/dynamics365-guidance/guidance/business-processes/overview.md

 ---
-title: Business processes in Dynamics 365
+title: Overview of end-to-end scenarios and business processes in Dynamics 365
 description: Get an overview of the end-to-end scenarios that Dynamics 365 supports, and which organizations often look for.
 author: rachel-profitt
 ms.author: raprofit